Hemanshu2003/PrepTrack-openshift-docker-Advance/README.md

 Copy the generated link add `http://<copied-link>` in browser.
 You should see the PrepTrack dashboard successfully fetching your study tasks from the PostgreSQL database via the Python API!

+## 🧠 1.
+The Real-Time Data Flow (File by File)
+Here is the exact journey of a single chat message from the moment you click "Send."

+1. frontend/index.html (The Client)

+* The Connection: When the page loads, const socket = io(serverUrl); executes.
+Instead of a standard HTTP request that opens and closes, this creates a persistent, two-way TCP connection (a WebSocket) between your browser and one of the backend OpenShift pods.

+* The Action: When you type a message and click send, the sendMessage() function runs socket.emit('send_message', {...}).
+It fires a packet of JSON data directly up that open WebSocket tunnel.

+* The Listener: The socket.on('receive_message', ...) function constantly listens on that tunnel.
+When the backend pushes new data down, it instantly triggers JavaScript to draw the new chat bubble on your screen without refreshing.

+2. backend/app.py (The Server & Broadcaster)

+* Gevent & Async: The lines import gevent.monkey; gevent.monkey.patch_all() at the top rewrite Python's core networking libraries.
+This allows a single backend pod to handle thousands of open WebSocket connections simultaneously without freezing.

+* Database Save: When the backend receives the send_message event, it immediately opens a psycopg2 connection, runs the SQL INSERT command, and saves the message to PostgreSQL so it isn't lost if the cluster restarts.

+* The Redis Handoff: After saving to the database, the backend hits emit('receive_message', data, broadcast=True).
+Because we configured Flask-SocketIO with message_queue=REDIS_URL, this command does not just send the message back to the sender.
+It pushes the message into Redis.

+3. The Redis Broker (The Post Office)

+* Redis is operating in Pub/Sub (Publish/Subscribe) mode.

+* Every backend pod in your OpenShift cluster is "subscribed" to Redis.

+* When Pod 1 "publishes" the new message to Redis, Redis instantly blasts that message out to Pod 2, Pod 3, etc.

+* Those other pods receive the message from Redis and push it down their own open WebSocket connections to User B and User C.

+4. database/init.sql (The Memory)

+* PostgreSQL serves as the cold storage.
+We use the JSONB data type for the reactions column.
+This is incredibly powerful because it allows you to store dynamic key-value pairs (like {"👍": 2, "🚀": 1}) without needing to create a complex, separate SQL table just for emojis.

 Thank You.

 ***